 - Banana: Use overripe bananas.
 They are naturally sweeter and also contain more antioxidants.

-- Spinach: Spinach not only contains fibre and lots of vitamins and minerals, it also offers that vibrant green hue so no food dye is required.
+- Spinach: Spinach not only contains fiber and lots of vitamins and minerals, it also offers that vibrant green hue so no food dye is required.
 Use fresh baby spinach for best results.

 - Egg: To bind the ingredients together and add some additional protein.

-- Vanilla extract: For flavour and a dash of extra sweetness.
+- Vanilla extract: For flavor and a dash of extra sweetness.

 - If possible, use overripe bananas (the brown spotty ones) as they will contribute more sweetness and flavour to these muffins.